Parliament Rush Through Constitutional Amendment on Anti-Defection

 In addition to the clause on floor crossing, the amendment introduced four other significant changes to the constitution:

-1. Boundary Changes: A new requirement for a two-thirds parliamentary majority to alter the jurisdiction or boundaries of the Maldives.
+1. Boundary Changes: A new requirement for a three-fourths parliamentary majority to alter the jurisdiction or boundaries of the Maldives.

 2. Foreign Military Presence: Parliamentary approval will now be required for foreign military personnel to be stationed in the Maldives for military purposes.